eshaiju/eshaiju.github.io/source/_posts/2015-08-09-travis-ci-integration-step-by-step-tutorial.markdown

   <br/>
   <ol>
 	  <li>
-	  	Sign in to Travis CI with your GitHub account, accepting the GitHub access permissions confirmation.
+	  	Sign into Travis CI with your GitHub account, accepting the GitHub access permissions confirmation.
 		</li>
 		<li>
 			Once you’re signed in, and Travis synchronized your repositories from GitHub, go to your profile page and enable Travis CI builds for your repository.
 (Note: You can only enable Travis CI builds for repositories you have admin access to.)</li>